Dental Marketing Strategy That Fills Chairs, Not Just Analytics Dashboards

 Running Ads Without Call Tracking

-Without call tracking, there’s no way to know which keywords, ads, or pages generate phone calls.
-Budget optimization becomes guesswork and spend is wasted on underperforming campaigns.
+Without call tracking, there is no way to know which keywords, ads, or pages generate phone calls.
+As a result, budget optimization becomes guesswork, and spend is often wasted on underperforming campaigns.

 fix

 Implement call tracking from day one.
-Connect tracking data to ad platforms and analytics for closed-loop reporting.
+In addition, connect tracking data to ad platforms and analytics for closed-loop reporting.

 Mistake